 Data Note: This report identifies neighborhood segments in the area, and describes the socioeconomic quality of the immediate neighborhood.
-The index is a comparison of the percent of households or population in the united States, by segment.
+The index is a comparison of the percent of households or population in the area, by Tapestry segment, to the percent of households or population in the United States, by segment.
 An index of 100 is the US average.